My Journal

 After 2008 Israel Nationals I came home and had a lot of work to do for the upcoming season.
 Working on my jumps and my programs was the schedule that I was on.

 March 2008: My mom was put in the hospital and she was very sick.
-She has Chronic Lyme Disease, it attacked her heart, and she almost died.
 That was a very scary and hard time for my family.

 August 2008: I pulled my adductor muscle and at the Israel Training Camp in Monsey, NY I skated my show number with my thigh wrapped.
 I was scratched from the JGP in Mexico, but competed at the JGP in Spain.
 My physical therapist Sara accompanied me to Spain.